Missouri Sportsbook Promos: Compare Sign-Up Bonuses

 The Chiefs are currently enduring a down year in the NFL in the 2025 season, suffering a potential Super Bowl hangover from their defeat to the Philadelphia Eagles.

 For the first time since 2015, the Chiefs are now outsiders in the AFC West, lengthening their NFL odds to return to the Super Bowl for the fourth season in a row.
-Once sports betting goes live, there could be intriguing odds for Andy Reid’s men to make a charge as you can never count out a team with Mahomes at quarterback, even in a down year.
+That said, there could be intriguing odds for Andy Reid’s men to make a charge as you can never count out a team with Mahomes at quarterback, even in a down year.

 In the MLB, the St Louis Cardinals are the second-most successful franchise in league history, with 11 World Series wins.